Magpie-Pedals/asayake/README.md

 Where `<dir>` is the same directory we ran the ripper on.

-The `<res?>` paramter is optional and allows for overriding the static resource directory with your own.
+The `<res?>` parameter is optional and allows for overriding the static resource directory with your own.

 ## Serve